blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 ## Step 6 - Copy node.cert to your hot environment

+Copy your `node.cert` file to your Block Producer.
 ***

 ## Step 7 - Generate a a VRF key pair